0xTan1319/rags-chatbot/README.md

     - Replicate: ID is "replicate:<model_name>"
     - HuggingFace: ID is "local:<model_name>" e.g. "local:BAAI/bge-small-en"
 - **Embeddings**: Supports text-embedding-ada-002 by default, but also supports Hugging Face models.
 To use a hugging face model simply prepend with local, e.g. local:BAAI/bge-small-en.

-## Resources

-Running into issues?
-Please file a GitHub issue or join our [Discord](https://discord.gg/dGcwcsnxhU).

-This app was built with [LlamaIndex Python](https://github.com/run-llama/llama_index).

-See our launch blog post [here](https://blog.llamaindex.ai/introducing-rags-your-personalized-chatgpt-experience-over-your-data-2b9d140769b1).